MakeSchool-Tutorials/Core-Data-Tutorial/P01-Core-Data-Model/content.md

 > [challenge]
 >
 > 1. For our `Item` entity, what if we want to learn more about that item?
 Or what if we have multiple of that item?
-Add `description`, and `quantity` attributes to account for this.
+What if we also want to keep track of when the item got added to the list of available items?
+Add `description`, `quantity`, and `createdAt` attributes to account for this.
 > 1. Maybe we don't fully trust whoever is loaning our item, and we want to collect `collateral` on it. `collateral` should have the name of the collateral, and an estimated price associated with it.
 Add a `collateral` attribute, and define the class for it as needed.